Pular para o conteúdo principal

 At the same time, providing richer content can also help improve lead qualification.

-2. Solution: In Outbound pre-sales, a SLA (Service Level Agreement) must be created - where before scheduling the meeting it is necessary to confirm several relevant information about the lead that show that the moment is really for purchase.
+2. Solution: In Outbound pre-sales, an SLA (Service Level Agreement) must be created, where, before scheduling the meeting, it is necessary to confirm several relevant pieces of information about the lead to show that the moment is really for purchase.

 3. Solution: For the last premise, the answer is not so simple.
 There are some interesting actions that can be taken, such as;

 The first option turns out to be the most practical.
-The manager has a limited time within business hours to track all calls and meetings, and, with the recording option, he can check anytime and better understand the scenario, thinking calmly about the paths to take.
+The manager has limited time during business hours to track all calls and meetings, and, with the recording option, he can review them anytime and better understand the situation, thinking calmly about the paths to take.

 Tools like Zoom and Google Meet have this functionality in their paid plans.
-For those who don't have a budget at the moment, an interesting and free option is Loom.
+For those without a budget at the moment, an interesting and free option is Loom.

 SQL Conversion → Opportunity